ahnpj/soc-analyst-portfolio/labs/network-analysis/tcpdump/Lab01-tcpdump-packet-capture-and-filtering/Lab01-tcpdump-packet-capture-and-filtering.md

 ### Step-by-Step Walkthrough

+- (Step 1) Filtering by Host
+- (Step 2) Filtering by Port
+- (Step 3) Filtering by Protocol
+- (Step 4) Filtering Packets from a PCAP file
+- (Step 5) More Packet Analysis Practice with tcpdump

-<h4>Filtering by Host: I started by filtering packets from a specific host</h4>
+<h4>(Step 1) Filtering by Host: I started by filtering packets from a specific host</h4>

 I captured filtering packets from a specific host using `sudo tcpdump host example.com -w http.pcap`.
 This allowed me to capture only traffic to and from that domain and capture traffic that passes through and writes it to a file named `http.pcap` file on my computer.